If a tree falls in a forest and nobody is around to hear it, does it make a sound?

 This type of consistency is a strength for content marketing; with the right strategy, repetition breeds familiarity and eventually, a greater impact.
 But when that strategy is lacking or imprecise, your consistency can be doing more harm than good.
 Performing a content audit can help you determine whether or not your consistency is beneficial, and if not, how you can drive meaningful change to restore it.

 Link building is still a viable and necessary strategy for SEO.
 External links pointing to a domain pass authority to that domain, and the more authority a domain has, the easier it will be able to rank for specific keywords.

-Unfortunately, the link building process is more complex than just posting links on external sites; Google’s Penguin update, which originally released in 2012, has made the link identifying components of Google’s search algorithm incredibly sophisticated.
+Unfortunately, the link-building process is more complex than just posting links on external sites; Google’s Penguin update, which was originally released in 2012, has made the link-identifying components of Google’s search algorithm incredibly sophisticated.
 Its most recent iteration, 3.0 in October of this year, pushed those changes even further.
-Under Penguin, your external links need to be diverse, authoritative, and of a high quality.
+Under Penguin, your external links need to be diverse, authoritative, and of high quality.
 Otherwise, you could face a penalty and suffer a ranking drop instead of a boost.